aws-samples/sagemaker-custom-project-templates/mlops-multi-account-cdk/mlops-sm-project-template-rt /README.md

 cdk deploy
 ```

-7. the deployment CI/CD pipeline will now handle all deployments for the other stacks based on the updates to the main branch
+2. the deployment CI/CD pipeline will now handle all deployments for the other stacks based on the updates to the main branch

-### 2. Manual Deployment
+#### Manual Deployment of Service Catalog Stack

 It is possible to deploy a specific stage (in `pipeline_stack.py` refer to classes inheriting `Stage` class from `aws_cdk`).
-The same is possible to a singular stack (follow the same deployment steps as the pipeline stack).
+The same is possible to a singular stack (follow the same deployment steps as the pipeline stack).  `CoreStage` is a stage defined in `pipeline_stack.py` which contains the `ServiceCatalogStack` and is what the CI/CD pipeline deploys at every deployment stage to the target account of the stage.
+You can deploy this stage manually by following these steps:

-6. Add a custom id to the target stage in `app.py`
+1. Add a custom id to the target stage in `app.py`

 ```
 # Personal Stacks for testing locally, comment out when committing to repository